 Price

 This consideration is closely tied to the previous one.
 If you want something simple that delivers a bit of texture to your playing, you won’t have to spend as much.
-On the other hand, if you’re looking for a unique envelope filter that helps you further develop your own voice on the guitar, expect to pay more.
+On the other hand, if you’re looking for a unique pedal that helps you further develop your own voice on the guitar, expect to pay more.

 Final Thoughts